Claire's: Store types

-Stores are aimed at teens and tweens and have a kids' sections.
-They average about 1,000 square feet, are typically located in malls and shopping centers, and carry the widest selection of merchandise among Claire's brands.
-Merchandise is targeted at different age groups ranging from babies to teens.
+Claire's stores average about 1,000 square feet, are typically located in malls and shopping centers, and carry the widest selection of merchandise among Claire's brands.
+Merchandise is targeted at different age groups ranging from children to young adults.
 Customers can find earrings, necklaces, bracelets, purses, hair accessories, fashion accessories, stuffed animals, makeup, and licensed merchandise.
 Stores are merchandised to accommodate different ages, and fashion trends are manipulated to appeal to all ages.
-Toys "R" Us also included a Claire's section for girls and teens.
+Toys "R" Us also included a Claire's section for preteen and teenage girls.

-In North America, Claire's also operates under the Icing brand, stores targeted toward women aged 19–28.
-The merchandise has a higher price point and is more mature.
-Most items are accessories and jewelry, but merchandise also includes items like candles, mineral-based cosmetics, birthday accessories, bachelorette and wedding accessories, and footwear.
+In North America, Claire's also operates under the Icing brand, targeted toward older teens and young women aged 19–28.
+The merchandise is more expensive and has a more sophisticated look.
+Most items include accessories and jewelry, but merchandise also includes items such as candles, mineral-based cosmetics, birthday accessories, bachelorette and wedding accessories, and footwear.
 Icing typically does not offer licensed merchandise.

 Merchandise

-Claire's sells accessories that are geared towards kids, tweens, teens, and young adults and are meant to imitate high-end fashion trends.
-Costume jewelry, imitation jewelry of precious gems and materials like pearls and diamonds, branded merchandise that advertise tween musicians, body jewelry, hair accessories, make-up and clothing items are usually available for purchases.
+Claire's sells fashion accessories that are geared towards children, tweens, teens, and young adults and are meant to imitate high-end fashion trends.
+Costume jewelry, imitation jewelry of precious gems and materials like pearls and diamonds, licensed merchandise, body jewelry, hair accessories, make-up, stuffed animals and clothing items are usually available for purchase; Claire's also carries its own range of perfumes.

 The store's merchandise is often divided into sections.
-Claire's Club is a line of accessories meant for children under 7 years old, featuring princess-themed jewelry and accessories with children's musicians such as Sophia Grace & Rosie.
-The rest of the store is for tweens and teens.
+Claire's Club is a line of jewelry and accessories aimed at children under seven years old, featuring designs inspired by princesses, fairies, unicorns and mermaids, among other motifs.
+The rest of the store is aimed at tweens, teens and young adults.

 Claire's also carries an assortment of seasonal holiday items, such as for Valentine's Day, St. Patrick's Day, Easter, 4th of July, Halloween, and Christmas.

-Nearly all locations also offer ear piercing, as all staff are fully trained in using the Studex gun.
-Claire's starts piercing customers at the age of two months with their 8-week immunizations and does not pierce the cartilage of people under 13 years of age.
-Although the target customers are girls and young women, as fashion trends have changed, the place has become popular for young boys to get their ears pierced as well.
+Some locations subsequently cater ear piercing, as all staff are fully trained in using a Studex instrument.
+Claire's starts piercing customers at the age of four months with their immunizations and does not pierce the cartilage of people under 14 years of age.
+Although the target customers are girls and young women, as fashion trends have changed, the place has also become popular for young boys to get their ears pierced.

-Claire's carries its own range of perfumes and jewelry.